jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing-code-suggestions.md

 #      1     0.00s 100.0%     3.00s    ✓ async main()
 #
 ```
-It runs a, b, c, the event loop is busy in every sleep, total execution time: 3 seconds.
+It runs a, b, c,
+the event loop is busy in every sleep,
+total execution time: 3 seconds.

+**Yes,**
-**Yes, async/await stuff do not make your code faster out-of-the-box, nor asynchronous, nor concurrent.**
+**async/await stuff does not make your code**
+**faster, out-of-the-box,**
+**asynchronous, nor concurrent.**

-Being busy (blocked) means the event loop cannot run anything else in the meantime (blocked),
+Being busy (blocked) means
+the event loop cannot run anything else
+in the meantime (blocked),
-which is a synonym for your main event loop (which runs everybody's requests at Integrates)
+which is a synonym for your main event loop
+(which runs everybody's requests at Integrates)
-not being able to handle incoming requests from other people (it's blocked!) which means
+not being able to handle incoming requests
+from other people (it's blocked!)
-performance bottlenecks.
+which means performance bottlenecks.

 ## **Blocking code examples**

-Boto3 is blocking, which means all our current access to the database is blocking
+Boto3 is blocking,
+which means all our current access to the database
-(it's not asynchronous)
+is blocking (it's not asynchronous)

-Almost all libraries that we currently use as well as all `def example()` functions are blocking,
+Almost all libraries that we currently use,
+as well as all `def example()` functions,
+are blocking,
-only asyncio, and httpx libraries are asynchronous, there is probably an asynchronous version
+only asyncio and httpx libraries are asynchronous,
+there is probably an asynchronous version
-of the thing you need so far but we've not migrated our code.
+of the thing you need so far
+but we've not migrated our code.
 (We are not using aioboto3 right now for example).

-Unless explicitly stated in the library documentation, python code is synchronous (blocking)
+Unless explicitly stated
+in the library documentation,
+python code is synchronous (blocking)

-The way to avoid blocking the main event loop is to dispatch it into the executor pools with
+The way to avoid blocking
+the main event loop
+is to dispatch it into the executor pools
+with `sync_to_async`.
-`sync_to_async`.
-These executor pools may get blocked too and work in FIFO mode when they are
+These executor pools may get blocked too
+and work in FIFO mode
+when they are blocked,
-blocked, but at least allow the main event loop to listen for other requests meanwhile.
+but at least allow the main event loop
+to listen for other requests meanwhile.
-So they are not the solution, but they are better than nothing.
+So they are not the solution,
+but they are better than nothing.

 Example: